EliotJones/eliot-jones-blog/src/LightBlog.Server/wwwroot/posts/pdf-parsing-xref_03082025.md

 ### The pointer is correct but the xref offsets are incorrect

-Sometimes the pointer correctly jumps to the `xref` token but if you parse the object offsets from the table they are incorrect.
-This can also be the case where the xref offset is incorrect.
+Sometimes the pointer correctly jumps to the `xref` marker but if you parse the object offsets from the table they are incorrect.
+The table offsets can also be incorrect when the xref offset is also incorrect.

 It can also be the case that offsets are correct for some objects in the table but wrong for others.
-This was the case for file 0002544.pdf which had an initial pointer off-by-7, then correct locations in the xref table's first subsection, then offsets that were off-by-4 for subsequent sections.
+This was the case for file 0002544.pdf in the sample set which had an initial pointer off-by-7.
+The locations in the xref table's first subsection were correct, then offsets that were off-by-4 bytes for subsequent subsections.

 ### The first pointer is correct but the previous offset is incorrect

-When a file has been modified the file's trailer (or xref stream dictionary) can contain a `/Prev` pointer to construct a chain of xref tables and streams.
+When a file has been modified the file's trailer (or xref stream dictionary) can contain a `/Prev` pointer.
+This is used to construct a chain of xref tables and streams.
 Several files had correct initial pointers however when parsing the trailer's previous offset the second location was incorrect.
 One file contained a value of `0` for the previous pointer which indicates that it had incorrectly written the default value, rather than an offset.

 ### The xref table is not well formatted

-Beyond the xref pointer issues seen in the sample set, the table itself can be malformed in unexpected ways.
+Beyond the xref pointer issues seen in the sample set, the table structure itself can be malformed in unexpected ways.

 The following examples were reported as Github issues for [PdfPig](https://github.com/UglyToad/PdfPig).